WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

       In the **Quick Links** section on the right, click on **Webex Connect**

-3. Go to Services
+3. Go to Services:

       ![Webex Connect Services](images/services-new.png){style="width:600px; display:block; margin:0 auto;"}

-      Select the Services for you POD, and click on **Create a Flow**.
+      Select the Services for your POD, and click on **Create a Flow**.
 From the **Method** drop-down menu, choose _Upload a Flow_, and select the Flow that you downloaded.
       For the Flow name, choose `Healthcare Main Flow`.
 Click on **Create**.

 4. Click on **Create new event**, and choose as **Name** `podX-main-flow` where X is your POD number.